cekington/ePass/README.md

 ## Interpreter phrase
 ### Parsing
-The Menhir parser is used to parse file input into external syntax
+The Menhir parser is used to parse file input into external syntax.

 ### Elaboration
 Elaborate the external syntax into internal syntax by introducing internal type variables to eliminate recursive type declaration.
-Meanwhile, check proper type, proc and exec definition.
+Meanwhile, check proper type, process and execution definition.

 ### TypeChecking
-Type checking the program, may raise various type checking error
+Type checking the program, may raise various type checking error.

+### Runtime
+Simulate concurrent execution and make observation by printing into the console.